 “Integrating popular literature, innovative technology, and multidisciplinary units allows me to pique student interest, demonstrate real-world connections, and accommodate multiple intelligences.”

 As mentioned before, quantifiable accomplishments are preferential to use in your educator cover letter, as they are a way of proving you are a successful teacher.
 Using facts and numbers is an excellent method for capturing your skills and talents in the classroom.

 Examples of academic resume accomplishments:

 - Incorporating a literature circle, literature-based units, and exciting group projects raised student reading levels by at least one level by the end of the school year.”

 - A struggling and discontent student started the school year with a minimum passing grade of 55%.
 I provided after-school tutoring, individualized instruction during class time, and worked with his parents to ensure further education in the home.
-By the end of the school year, the same student had developed a new appreciation for school, and passed with a grade of 81%.”
+By the end of the school year, the same student had developed a new appreciation for the school and passed with a grade of 81%.”

 However, there may be other teaching accomplishments that haven’t even come to mind yet.
 Once again, you don’t want to include too much.
 Another place to communicate your authenticity is by writing a teaching philosophy statement.
 We call this an added job search marketing document.
 It gets results!

 Uncover Relevant Teaching Accomplishments by Answering These Questions

 Have you pioneered any teaching techniques or educational programs that have proven to be a success in your school?